Mechanic Agent Skills

 * An **AI coding tool** that supports Agent Skills, such as Claude Code, Cursor, Codex CLI, or Gemini CLI.

-## Install the skill
+## Install the skills

 ### Step 1: Run the install command